 What should I expect from a nursing career?

-If you’re looking for a fulfilling career path that provides a valuable service for others, nursing is a well-suited option.
-When you start working as an RN you should expect the following:
+Nursing is a well-suited option if you’re looking for a fulfilling career path that provides a valuable service for others.
+When you start working as an RN, you should expect the following:

 - An opportunity to make a real difference in people’s lives and give back to your community by becoming part of the solution to a nationwide RN shortage